yandex-cloud/docs/en/billing/concepts/glossary.md

 <br/>See the section [Billing account](billing-account.md).

 Payer
 : An individual or business paying for the Yandex.Cloud service resources consumed.
-By a payer we basically mean payment details used when registering agreements, issuing bills, or debiting funds from a bank card.
+By a payer we basically mean payment details used when registering agreements, issuing payment invoices, or debiting funds from a bank card.

 Trial period
 : An opportunity to get a hands-on experience using Yandex.Cloud without paying for the resources consumed.